 Tell us what you think on Twitter using the hashtag #StateoftheSector.

 Key outputs from the State of the Sector programme

 Here we publish 16 essays from innovative leaders in the social sector.
 They're thinking about, and putting into action, new ways of achieving social change for the causes and beneficiaries their organisations exist to serve.
 This is third output from NPC's #StateoftheSector programme.

 NPC's research on the State of the Sector involving 400 charity leaders.
 The findings hold up a mirror to the sector and highlight examples of those charities leading the way.

 Rethinking the charity sector for the future > the first output of our State of the Sector programme.

 Charities are not insulated from the uncertainty of Brexit.
 It has created upheaval in our markets and our politics, and these will ripple in the direction of the voluntary sector.

 In the private sector, the move towards greater board diversity has been building for years now.
-And as a result, a compelling case has been made for how it can boost organisations' performance.
-Reflecting on a recent NPC roundtable, Julia Oliver argues that the third sector needs to step up and follow suit.
-She offers some ideas as to why and how trustees should open themselves up to get different skills, insights and perspectives on board.
+A compelling case has been made for how it can boost performance.
+Julia Oliver argues that we need to step up and follow suit.

 At NPC, we've been talking a lot about the need for charities to build and strengthen their relationships.
 Drawing on the content of our recent State of the Sector report, Patrick Murray focuses on one relationship in particular: that between charities and local government.
 He explains why both parties need to rethink how they work together for the benefit of the communities they serve.